akka/akka/akka-docs/project/migration-guide-2.0.x-2.1.x.rst

 Failing Send
 ============

-When failing to send to an actor with bounded or durable mailbox the message will silently be delivered to deadletters instead of throwing an exception.
+When failing to send to a remote actor or actor with bounded or durable mailbox the message will silently be delivered to ``ActorSystem.deadletters`` instead of throwing an exception.

 Graceful Stop Exception
 =======================